checkcheckzz/system-design-interview/README.md

 ###[[⬆]](#toc) <a name='qs'>Hot Questions and Reference:</a>

 There are some good references for each question.
+The references here are slides and articles.

 **Design a CDN network**
 Reference: